 The lowest UKCAT score for an applicant with an undergraduate degree who was invited to selection centre was 2,650 for 2018 entry, 2,060 for 2017 entry; 2,770 for 2016 entry; and 2,800 for 2015 entry.
 For the 2016 test cycle (2017 entry), UKCAT introduced a test pilot for the Decision Analysis subtest and candidates only received a score for the remaining three subtests, ranging from 900 to 2700, instead of 1200 to 3600.
 For the 2017 cycle (2018 entry) candidates and universities will receive a total score for the sum of all four subtests (Verbal Reasoning / Decision Making / Quantitative Reasoning / Abstract Reasoning).

-We will not be considering the Situational Judgement section of the test for 2019 entry.
+We will also be considering the Situational Judgement section of the test for 2019 entry.

 The types of experience that we value include voluntary work in a nursing home, care home, hospice or hospital volunteer, as well as employment in professional healthcare roles and official community-based healthcare.
 As a general rule, what you have learned from your experience is more important than the overall length of time you spent.
 However, the minimum commitment we would expect to see is the equivalent of two weeks full-time (70 hours) across the last three years (from 15/10/15 to 15/10/18).
 Please note - we would not consider any work experience outside this time-frame.

 Person-focused work experience also exposes you to the expected values of the NHS (including working together for patients, respect and dignity, commitment to quality of care).
 Your work experience should provide you with the following: